tensorlayer/HyperPose/README.md

-# An advanced OpenPose implementation using TensorFlow and TensorLayer
+# OpenPose-Plus: Fast and Flexible OpenPose Framework based on TensorFlow and TensorLayer

 </a>
 <p align="center">